San Diego Cremation

 The amount of cremains created does vary from person to person.
 In general, there are 4-6 lbs of cremains, but this varies slightly depending on the size of the person.
 Size, in this case, does not so much reflect weight as skeletal mass as the soft tissues, such as fat, are consumed during the cremation process.

-What do I do with the Cremains?
+What to do with Cremains?

 There are literally dozens of ways to deal with the cremains and the method selected to dispose of them depends on the wishes of the family.
 Below are some of the options available to you and we will be able to assist you with which ever method you decide on.